Coder-Rushabh/VPC-with-Public-Private-Subnet/README.md

   ![image](https://github.com/Coder-Rushabh/VPC-with-Public-Private-Subnet/assets/47267236/e07714f7-4d54-4a69-a8d4-f5e1c99a599a)

 - Create Launch template.

+Search for EC2 and in the EC2 dashboard scroll down on the left-hand side there will be the option for ‘Auto Scaling Group’.
 - Now, Launch an Auto Scaling Group with our template.
 - In the network setting, Select a VPC and private subnets.